psaikido/hugle.uk/pages/suttas/mn/61-rahula.md

 ---
 layout: suttas-mn
-title: "MN 61 Ambalatthika-rahulovada: Advice to Rahula at Ambalatthika"
+title: "MN 61 Ambalaṭṭhika Rāhulovāda: Advice to Rahula at Mango Stone"
 ---

 The Buddha talks to his son, Rahula, on the occasion of his ordination at seven years old.

 "Rahula, do you see this little water left in the water vessel?"
 "Yes"